 Is there a leader who inspires you?

-I have to say that our CEO, Myrtle Potter, inspires me.
+Our CEO, Myrtle Potter, inspires me.
 She’s an incredibly hard worker.
 She’s a woman of color and raised two children, all while advancing her career to tremendous heights.
 When you work with her, she is so gracious, she treats everyone with respect.
-And she’s always wants to learn more.
+And she always wants to learn more.
 She is such a pleasure to work with and I love to learn from her.

 So many of the people I’ve worked with and to whom I look up so much always surround themselves with smart people, because there’s always more to learn.
 I learned from those people that we need to work exceptionally hard.
 Look at my own mom, who fought so hard to beat an unbeatable disease.
 There’s a long list of inspirations for me.
 Lots of people to look up to.